-Our committed professionals bring extensive experience and expertise when it comes to handling your pharmaceutical regulatory submissions with Health Canada whether your product label requires a review, amendment or the creation of a new one.
+Our committed regulatory affairs professionals bring extensive experience and expertise when it comes to handling your pharmaceutical submissions with Health Canada, whether your product label requires a review, amendment or creation of a new one.

 We can support your entire registration process from initial submission preparation right through to the review process.
 Timely approvals in part requires having the right team on your side that understands the issues that impact the review of new drug submissions; that stays on top of current regulations that may affect the development and approval of your products, as well changes to the regulatory landscape that may challenge efforts.

 We prepare and file the following pharmaceutical regulatory submissions:

 New Drug Submissions (NDS)